Replicable-MARL/MARLlib/README.md

- #  White Paper for [MARL in One](https://github.com/Theohhhu/SMAC_Ray) Benchmark
+#  White Paper for [MARL in One](https://github.com/Theohhhu/[SMAC](HTTPS://GITHUB.COM/OXWHIRL/SMAC)_Ray) Benchmark
 -- multi-agent tasks and baselines under a unified framework

 ### Part I. Overview

-We collected most of the existing multi-agent environment and multi-agent reinforcement learning algorithms with different model architecture under one framework based on Ray's RLlib to boost the MARL research.
+We collected most of the existing multi-agent environment and multi-agent reinforcement learning algorithms with different model architecture under one framework based on [**Ray**](https://github.com/ray-project/ray)'s [**RLlib**](https://github.com/ray-project/ray/tree/master/rllib) to boost the MARL research.

 The code is simple and easy to understand.
-The common MARL baselines **including independence learning (IA2C, IQL, IPPO, IPG)**, **centralized critic learning (MAPPO, MAA2C)** and **joint Q learning (QMIX, VDN)** are all implemented as simple but slightly different to satisfy the various setting of the collected multi-agent systems.
+The most common MARL baselines include **independence learning (IQL, IA2C, IPPO, IPG)**, **centralized critic learning (MAPPO, MAA2C)** and **joint Q learning (QMIX, VDN)** are all implemented as simple as possible.
+The same algorithm under different tasks can be a bit different to satisfy the various settings of multi-agent systems.
+But once you are familiar with one task, it will be easy to move to another.

 We hope everyone in the MARL research community can be benefited from this benchmark.

 The basic structure of the repository.
-Here take **SMAC** as an example (name may be slightly different)
+Here we take **[SMAC](HTTPS://GITHUB.COM/OXWHIRL/SMAC)** task as an example (name may be slightly different)

 ```
 /
 └───SMAC
-        └───env
+        └───env     [**wrap the original env to make it compatible with RLLIB**]
                 └───starcraft2_rllib.py
                 └───starcraft2_rllib_qmix.py
-        └───model
+        └───model   [**agent architecture, cc represents for centralized critic**]
                 └───gru.py
                 └───gru_cc.py
                 └───lstm.py